 You should change filters every 3 months.
 Ensure arrow on filter side points along airflow.
 We recommend to replace filters monthly if you have pets and small children.
 If you want to be worry free, you should consider getting a maintenance agreement.
 Visit this page to learn more about service agreements offered by EMCO Tech Heating and Cooling.

 Step 3: Check shutoff switches and breakers

 Emergency shut-off will look like regular light switch next to heating system.
 All properly installed furnaces must have a manual shut-off.
 Check the circuit breaker or fuse box.
 Ensure all panels of your heating system are tightly closed.
 Push-in safety switch located under front cover will trip the furnace if not secured.

 Step 4: Make sure the chimney exhaust flue is not blocked

-Step 5: Look for blocked or leaky ducts that can restrict airflow
+Step 5: Look for blocked or leaky air ducts restricting airflow

-Step 7: Clear away leaves, dirt, and trash from the heat pump, intake, and exhaust vents.
+Step 7: Clear away leaves, dirt, and trash from outdoor electric heat pump, intake, and exhaust vents.

 If your furnace vents on the outside of your house, make sure nothing is blocking the intake or exhaust.

 Those pipes should have clean screen mesh covers.
 If ice is clogging one of the pipes, you have a bigger problem somewhere in the system.

 Call EMCO Tech now and have professional technician service HVAC system.
 215-366-1001 for fast affordable HVAC Service in Philadelphia area